 Gue : Kept in a glass chamber in Gue are the mummified remains of a lama recovered while digging, its finger nails still grow & hair too.
 Quite a lovely village with fascinating stories.

 Tabo : Tabo Gompa is a world heritage site.
-(Dalai Lama’s favourite!)
-Founded in 996 AD by the Great Translator – Ringchen Zangpo.
+(Dalai Lama’s favourite monastery!)
+Founded in 996 AD by the Great Translator – Rinchen Zangpo.
 Fine Indo-Tibetan art, buddhist murals.
-Also known as Ajanta of the Himalayas.
+Tabo Monastery is also known as Ajanta of the Himalayas.
 Huge Gompa with stucco statues of Bodhisattvas & exquisite wood carvings.
 Beautiful Mandalas and a 6m high Maitreya statue.
 Meditation caves in the mountains above town.

-Dhankar : 1200 Year old Dhankar Gompa built on a cliff with barren rock face slowly sinking into a river.
-Impossibly perched with views that inspire euphoria.
-Dhankar was the former capital of Nono Kings of Spiti.
-Endangered site as the river is slowly eroding its base every year.
-Confluence of Pin & Spiti river seen from top.
+Dhankar : 1200 year old Dhankar Gompa built on a cliff with barren rock face slowly sinking into a river.
+The monastery is impossibly perched with views that inspire euphoria.
+Dhankar (Dhangkhar) was the former capital of Nono Kings of Spiti.
+It is also an endangered site as the river is slowly eroding its base every year.
+Confluence of Pin & Spiti river can be seen from top.
 Museum containing costumes, instruments, saddles of horses & Buddhist devotional objects.
 Ruins of an important fort.
 Dhankar Tso – scenic lake, a 2 hour uphill climb.

 Kungri : One of the most important Monasteries in Pin Valley and the largest too.
 Ugyen Sanga Choling Gompa is 600 years old and has vivid murals of protector dieties.
 There is a huge new monastery & a museum too in the same complex.

-Mudh : Most beautiful village in Pin Valley with the Pin river flowing by.
+Mudh : A beautiful village in Pin Valley with the Pin river flowing by.
 Trailhead for the trek over Pin-Parvati pass (5319m) and Pin-Bhabha Pass (4900m).
 Picturesque landscape with all possible colours, purple flowers bloom.
-New road being constructed to Pin Bhabha pass.
-Snow might be visible even in end of July.
-The last motor able village in Pin Valley.
+A road is being constructed to Pin Bhabha pass.
+Snow might be visible near Mudh village even in the end of July.
+The last motorable village in Pin Valley.
 Great views.

-Kaza : The biggest settlement in Spiti located on the eroded flood plain of the Spiti River.
+Kaza : Kaza is the biggest settlement in Spiti located on the eroded flood plain of the Spiti River.
 Sakya Gompa is colourful and has interesting Thangka(s) inside.
 Kaza has good hotels and a local market with many restaurants.
-A hospital too in case of AMS trouble.
+There’s a hospital too in Kaza in case of AMS troubles.

-Ki : The towering Ki/Key Gompa (4100m), a cluster of photogenic white-washed buildings is the largest gompa in Spiti.
+Key Monastery: The towering Ki/Key Gompa (4100m), a cluster of photogenic white-washed buildings is the largest monastery in Spiti.
 Residences of monks are here too.
-The views from top are awe inspiring.
+The views from the top are awe-inspiring.
 Thangkas in the original prayer rooms are very old and hold great historical and cultural value.
-Famous for Ki Cham, the masked evil dances held every year in July.
+It is also famous for Ki Cham, the masked evil dances held every year in July.

-Kibber : Once claimed to be the highest village in the world at 4200m.
+Kibber : Kibber was once claimed to be the highest village in the world and is located at 4200m.
 Pretty white washed houses mostly made of mud and stone.
 Home to Kibber Wildlife Sanctuary.

 Langza : Medicine Buddha statue with views of the peaks named Chau Chau Kang Nilda.
 There’s also a fossil park nearby.

-Hikkim : Highest post office in the world at 4360m.
+Hikkim : Highest permanent post office in the world at 4360m.

 Demul-Komic-Lhalung : Seemingly unreal high altitude villages.
-Roads coming out of the skies.
+Roads feel like they are above the skies.
 Komic lays claim to the highest gompa in India and a tantric Mahakala temple with a stuffed snow leopard.
-Located in the Lingti Valley, Lhalung has a fine monastery called the Serkhang (Golden Temple) with old treasures and a gold leaf covered statue of Sakyamuni.
+Located in the Lingti Valley, Lhalung has a fine monastery called the Serkhang (Golden Temple) which contains old treasures and a gold leaf covered statue of Sakyamuni.
 These 3 villages can be visited in one day as they lie not too far from each other.

 Losar : Losar village is the biggest village in Spiti Valley and has grand views of surreal landscapes.
 The last place with staying facilities before crossing Kunzum La.
-Small monastery on top of the village.
-Nearby lie the famous Yangchen Choling Nunnery at Pangmo & Sherab Choling Monastery School at Morang.
+There’s also a small monastery on top of the village, in Losar.
+Nearby lies the famous Yangchen Choling Nunnery at Pangmo & Sherab Choling Monastery School at Morang.

-Kunzum La : The gateway to Spiti, Goddess Kunjum keeps guard over the 4551m Kunzum La.
-It receives much snowfall and was hardly open for 90 days in 2014.
+Kunzum La : Kunzum La pass is the gateway to Spiti, Goddess Kunjum keeps guard over the 4551m Kunzum La.
+It receives a lot of snow and was hardly open for 90 days in 2014.
 There is a scenic temple built at the top and the vehicles pass by from the left for good omen.
 Kunzum La pass is closed for vehicular traffic for almost 8 months and is open from around June to October.

-Chandrataal Lake : A jeepable track (14km) runs from Batal to lovely and tranquil Chandrataal Lake.
-Also called Moon Lake it is set among mountains at 4270m.
-The last 1 km has to be walked – cars are not permitted to drive further as it is a wildlife protected area.
+Chandrataal Lake : A jeepable track (14km) runs from Batal to the lovely and tranquil Chandrataal Lake.
+It is also called Moon Lake and is set among the mountains at 4270m.
+The last 1.5 kms have to be walked – cars are not permitted to drive further as it is a wildlife protected area – a Ramsar Site.

 Batal-Chhota Dara-Chhatru : Rudimentary dhaba type shelters available with basic food.
 This stretch is scarier than any other roads where the drive is in reality on a dried riverbed.
 The Chandra river criss-crossing the way numerous times makes it a pure adrenaline rush.

-Wildlife Sactuaries of Pin Valley National Park known as ‘land of ibex and snow leopard’, and also Kibber Wildlife Sanctuary known for sightings of tibetan wild fox and snow leopard.
+Wildlife Sanctuaries of Pin Valley National Park known as ‘land of ibex and snow leopard’, and also Kibber Wildlife Sanctuary known for sightings of Tibetan wild fox and snow leopard.

 Read : A glimpse of Spiti in winter

-Easy – Tabo to the Meditation Caves (1 hour)
+Easy – Tabo to the Meditation Caves (1 hour).
+Nako Lake (30 mins)

-Easy/moderate – Dhankar to Dhankar Tso (2 Hours)
+Easy/moderate – Dhankar village to Dhankar Tso (2 Hours)

 Moderate/Difficult : Lhalung-Demul-Hikkim-Komic-Langza-Kibber : These places are each approximately 2-3 hours (walk) away from each other and can be covered on foot or yak-back over a period of 2-3 days.
 It is a high altitude trek and all villages lie in the 4200-4400m range.